The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 So you want an employee who has a great attitude, but how can you spot one?

 First of all it begins with writing a fantastic recruitment ad.

 You need to “attract” a great attitude employee to your business through the use of the ad wording.

 A great attitude employee won’t be unemployed right now.
 They will be working for a “jerk” and feeling under valued and are looking for a great business to work for.

 Your ad has to communicate you are a great business, which 95% of all recruitment ads don’t do!

-They typical add is all about experience and qualifications and lists them – what the owner is looking for.
+They typical recruitment ads are all about experience and qualifications and lists them – what the owner is looking for.

 Without turning this blog post into a 1,000 word explanation of writing ads only, its something to mention here as this is why some businesses never hire great people.
 Their ads repel them instead of attracting them.

 Great attitude people don’t apply to poorly worded ads.

 When your ad runs, next you want to determine attitudes.
 Remember the word flexibility?
 That needs to be applied here now.